Air traffic control A.A.S.

-All of the FAA air traffic managers from the local Anchorage facilities are currently graduates of this program.
+Many of the FAA air traffic managers from the local Anchorage facilities are graduates of UAA's program.
 UAA’s tower simulator has been used by the FAA for federal research.
 UAA faculty have also created and delivered basic aviation curriculum to private facilities who work in the oil and gas industry.

 What can you do with an air traffic control degree from UAA?